St Peter's Church, Walworth: History

 It resembles two other churches by the same architect — in particular Holy Trinity Church Marylebone — in its use of London stock brickwork with stone dressings, and carries the Soane hallmark of tall arched windows set in recesses.
 The depressed Ionic front with cornice and balustrade over avoids the architectural problems encountered when a pediment is used.

 The east end was altered in 1888, and following wartime bomb damage, major reconstruction was carried out in 1953.
 The interior was re-ordered in 1982.
 St Peter's has always maintained a catholic tradition of worship, pastoral care and mission within the parish of Walworth, St Peter.

 The crypt was used as an air raid shelter during WW2: the war-time Rector estimated that between 600 and 900 people sheltered there every night.
 The building was badly damaged by German bombing on 29 October 1940, when more than 30 of those sheltering in the crypt were killed outright (67 eventually died) and 100 more were injured.
 The church was restored under the direction of Thomas F. Ford and was re-dedicated by the Bishop of Southwark on 11 July 1953.

 The organ is a 1949 Harrison & Harrison instrument, installed in 2009 by Heritage Pipe Organs, which had previously been located at the chapel at the former location of Whitelands College in Putney.
 The previous organ was an 1824 Henry Cephas Lincoln instrument, which survived the war-time bomb damage and was restored in 1953 by Mander Organs.
 The National Pipe Organ Register does not record that organ's present whereabouts.

 There is a ring of eight bells, all cast in 1971 at the Whitechapel Bell Foundry.

 The churchyard closed to burials in 1853.
 In 1895 the philanthropic Rector, Canon John Horsley (Mayor of Southwark in 1910), arranged for it to be converted to a public garden at the cost of the Goldsmiths' Company.
 The Metropolitan Public Gardens Association laid it out with grass and seats.

 Present day

 Today, St Peter's thrives as an Anglican parish church serving the community of East Walworth.
 St Peter's also enjoys close links with St Peter's CofE Primary School and nursery, where the Rector is Chair of Governors.
+The joyful Parish Mass is at 10.30am on Sundays.

+In 2022, Southwark Council completed the pedestrianisation of Liverpool Grove to the front of the church.

 Restoration

-The crypt was redeveloped by the church recently and is now home to 'InSpire', which is home to many facilities available to the local community, including a digital arts and media centre, an IT suite, crèche, conference and performance spaces, and meeting rooms.
-A café is open to the public in the crypt.
-HMDW Architects designed the project, and are the quinquennial architects for the building.